 5. Make the deadline clear

+The goal needs to be time bound.
 When you expect the goal to be achieved needs to be made very clear.
 Deadlines for your milestones and the eventual achievement of the goal need to be communicated to all your team members.

 Consistent feedback and reminders should become part of your daily habit.
 This focus is a key element towards achieving even the most challenging of goals.